pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-03-design-considerations.markdown

 - Design Considerations
 ---

-There are some things you should know about our APIs to make your life easier.
+There are some things you should know about our API to make your life easier.

 <div class="contents">
 <h5>Table of Contents</h5>